-Xueersi Hong Kong was established in Hong Kong and is subject to Hong Kong Profits Tax on its activities conducted in Hong Kong.
+Xueersi Hong Kong and Yidu Hong Kong were established in Hong Kong and are subject to Hong Kong Profits Tax on its activities conducted in Hong Kong.
 It is subject to Hong Kong profit tax at 16.5%.
-No provision for Hong Kong Profits tax has been made in the consolidated financial statements as it has no assessable income for the years ended February 28, 2010, February 28, 2011 and February 29, 2012.
+No provision for Hong Kong Profits tax has been made in the consolidated financial statements as it has no assessable income for the years ended February 28, 2011, February 29, 2012 and February 28, 2013.